 QATAR – GALLIVANT GIRL

 I’ve always thought it’s a shame not to spend time in cities you transit through while flying long haul.
+It’s why I like the idea of being driven around a place.
 It was this train of thought that led me to take advantage of my stopover in Doha, Qatar while flying between Australia and the UK.
 The decision to stop in Qatar wasn’t particularly well researched.
 As it turns out, Doha is terrifically hot and astronomically expensive.
 At 50C, it would be too hot to explore the city on foot.
 Thank goodness for Uber.

 Uber is popular in Doha, and the city recently introduced UberGo, an option with 25% cheaper fares than the standard UberX.
-There is free Wi-Fi at Hamad International Airport, and at many of Doha’s museums.
-For such an expensive country, Uber is surprisingly affordable.
 During two days in the city, I took several Ubers between Doha’s main attractions.
 Each Uber arrived within five minutes, and cost less than $5.
 The 20-minute journey from the airport to the city cost just $8.
 English is widely spoken by the drivers, and it felt like having a private tour of the city.
 If you’re visiting Doha, Uber is a reliable and affordable way to get around.

 SOUTH AFRICA – THE WORLD PURSUIT